Ryan-the-hito/Ryan-the-hito/README.md

 - 🌱 I’m currently learning R, JavaScript and Python.
 - ❓ For Q&A of all my apps:
 	- **[Q&A](https://github.com/Ryan-the-hito/Q-A)❓: See if you have any problem in common**
-- 🥹 You can sponsor me [HERE](https://www.buymeacoffee.com/ryanthehito):
+- 🥹 You can sponsor me [HERE](https://www.buymeacoffee.com/ryanthehito): YES!
+IT’S BIG!!
+IT’S HUGE!!!👀🥰 [![D4KakEu](https://i.imgur.com/D4KakEu.png)](https://www.buymeacoffee.com/ryanthehito)
-[![D4KakEu](https://i.imgur.com/D4KakEu.png)](https://www.buymeacoffee.com/ryanthehito)
-- 📂 My software projects:
+- 📂 My software projects: They may help to solve your problem if you have the exact need.🧰💪
 	- [Avocado](https://github.com/Ryan-the-hito/Avocado)🥑: A Text Tool for Better Typesetting
 	- [Lemon](https://github.com/Ryan-the-hito/Lemon)🍋: A Web Extension Generator for Cleaner Chinese
 	- [Watermelon](https://github.com/Ryan-the-hito/Watermelon)🍉: A Markdown-based Tool for Bionic Reading